Protestantism: Terminology

 Martin Luther always disliked the term Lutheran, preferring the term evangelical, which was derived from euangelion, a Greek word meaning "good news", i.e. "gospel".
 The followers of John Calvin, Huldrych Zwingli, and other theologians linked to the Reformed tradition also began to use that term.
 To distinguish the two evangelical groups, others began to refer to the two groups as Evangelical Lutheran and Evangelical Reformed.
-The word also pertains in the same way to some other mainline groups, for example Evangelical Methodist.
-As time passed by, the word evangelical was dropped.
 Lutherans themselves began to use the term Lutheran in the middle of the 16th century, in order to distinguish themselves from other groups such as the Philippists and Calvinists.

-Reformational

 The German word reformatorisch, which roughly translates to English as "reformational" or "reforming", is used as an alternative for evangelisch in German, and is different from English reformed (reformiert), which refers to churches shaped by ideas of John Calvin, Huldrych Zwingli, and other Reformed theologians.
-Being derived from the word "Reformation", the term emerged around the same time as evangelical (1517) and protestant (1529).
+Derived from the word "Reformation", the term emerged around the same time as Evangelical (1517) and Protestant (1529).

 Theology

-Main principles

-Various experts on the subject tried to determine what makes a Christian denomination a part of Protestantism.
+Many experts have proposed criteria to determine whether a Christian denomination should be considered part of Protestantism.
 A common consensus approved by most of them is that if a Christian denomination is to be considered Protestant, it must acknowledge the following three fundamental principles of Protestantism.